alexanderguzhva/smalltopk/article/main5.md

 In reality, the number of `compare-exchange` operations for an optimal fully sorting network is less than provided in the table, because a C++ compiler notices that some outputs are unused and eliminates corresponding unneeded `compare-exchange` operations.
 Thus, an optimal fully sorting network provides a better performance than a naive solution, but worse than our custom sorting network.

 I'm not sure whether the sorting networks that were chosen for the library are the best possible, because I performed a somewhat short search, taking several minutes only with 8 instances of `SorterHunter` program running in parallel.
-But I hope that they are close to optimal nonetheless.
+But let's hope that they are close to optimal nonetheless.

 ### Further optimization

 It is possible to further reduce the number of `compare-exchange` operations in our custom sorting network.

-Let me demonstrate an example for tracked best `K=16` and candidates `N=16`.
+Let's demonstrate an example for tracked best `K=16` and candidates `N=16`.

 Technically, our custom sorting network is designed to be able to replace all 16 tracked best with 16 candidates.
 This rarely happens in reality, because only some of tracked best need to replaced by candidates.
 We may alter the process as follows: